pragal18/Masterthesis_v2/readme.txt

 	gets stored in Files/Inputes and Files/Inputde for German.

 	Download nif_text_links_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path to downloaded location of nif_text_links.
-It creates a CSV file with all links,surface forms and their Part of Speech This is aa           mandatory step for performing link enrichment task.
+It creates a CSV file with all links,surface forms and their Part of Speech This is a
+	mandatory step for performing link enrichment task.

 OUTPUT
 	Results of sentence-splitting task gets stored in Files/Sentence folder in RDF triples.